I was seeing a thought we had an audio summit or something, but we don't.

 As the sea of purple cheered and jeered above, they tuned out the world to perform Salat, the Islamic ritual prayer that faithful Muslims recite five times daily.

-Sadiq will do the same in Welsh Ryan Arena next week when the Buckeyes basketball team goes up against the Wildcats, but rather than pray amid raucous crowds, some Muslim students are pressing Northwestern's athletic department to set aside a secluded space for the ritual or grant them permission to come and go from the arena before the buzzer.
+But rather than pray amid raucous crowds, some Muslim students are pressing Northwestern's athletic department to set aside a secluded space for the ritual or grant them permission to come and go from the arena before the buzzer.

 I can leave the game early, come later, or pray somewhere in the stadium on dirty floors with lots of noise and lots of people around, which isn't a huge problem, but we'd love to have a small area.

-Under the stands or what have you.
+Under these stands or what have you.

 And of course, what are the odds that they'll get it?